D1: Quantity, quality and connectivity of habitats

 Readiness and links to data

 During 2021 and 2022 a final list of habitat quality attributes was produced, together with identification of data sets which can be used to measure them.
-Work during 2023 will determine benchmarks for defining poor, moderate and good status for each attribute in each habitat type.
-Work will also bring in measurable elements of natural function for each habitat type, as well as determine how this indicator will utilise the England Ecosystem Survey when these data are available.
+Work during 2023 focussed on determining benchmarks for defining poor, moderate and good status for each attribute in each habitat type.
+Work is also in development to bring in measurable elements of natural function for each habitat type, as well as determine how this indicator will utilise the England Ecosystem Survey when these data are available.

 The development of the habitat connectivity element of the indicator is also ongoing.
 During 2021 and 2022, 3 potential connectivity metrics were trialled using the UK Centre for Ecology & Hydrology Land Cover map 2015.
 Two of these metrics were deemed to perform against several desirable properties best.
-Work in 2023 will assess these 2 metrics to determine which should be used in the final indicator.
-The 2 metrics will be tested against the Living England map, which will form the data source for the connectivity element of the indicator.
+In 2023 these metrics were calculated using the Living England data.
+Work in 2024 will assess the outputs from 2023 and look to fill gaps in the habitat condition work.

 Notes on indicator